 Coco Chanel during World War Two

 At the start of the Second World War in 1939, Chanel closed her shops stating that war was not a time for fashion.
-3,000 of her workers lost her jobs – it was seen as partly retaliation for previous conflicts with workers, where her workers had sought better wages and conditions.
+3,000 of her workers lost their jobs – it was seen partly as retaliation for previous conflicts with workers, where her workers had sought better wages and conditions.

-After the war, Chanel moved to Switzerland where she resided until 1954.
+In the climate of post-war interrogations, Chanel moved to Switzerland where she resided until 1954.
 The post-war period saw the emergence of new male designers, such as Christian Dior, who began to eclipse Chanel’s branding.
 However, in 1954, she returned to Paris and reopened her couture house.
 Her post-war label was successful in America and Britain, but less so in France.
-Many Frenchmen continued to hold her record against her.
+Many Frenchmen continued to hold her war record against her.

 Many biographers have said that Coco Chanel remains an enigma – a life full of contradiction and hard to ascertain her real motives.

 “Despite the work of a dozen biographers … Chanel remains an enigma.”

 David Downie, in Paris, Paris: Journey Into the City of Light (2005)